convexset/meteor-three-way/README.md

 ```

 ... so when `doc.anotherArray[5].properties.item` in `doc` with `_id` `id` is being sent back to the server with new value `value`, what happens is a `Meteor.call(id, value, '5', 'item')` (actually, it's done via `Meteor.apply` but potato-potato...
 Also don't mind the string representation of array indices, it doesn't really matter.)

+(Please don't ask for regular expressions...
+Do within your own updaters.)

 #### Translation from Database to View Model